 Chase Ink Business Preferred

 The Ink Business Preferred is the better card overall.
-And this is especially true if you prefer Chase’s travel partners and spend heavily within its categories.
+And this is especially true if you prefer Chase’s transfer partners and spend heavily within its categories.

 American Express Blue Business Plus

 The Blue Business Plus Card is a very simple and generous alternative to the Business Gold Card.
 It earns 2x MR points on the first $50,000 spent annually and only one point thereafter.
 That means you can earn up to 100,000 MR points per year.
 The Blue Business Plus has no annual fee and it’s a traditional credit card.
-It also has no public sign-up bonus.
+Amex is not offering a public sign-up bonus on this card.

-The American Express Business Gold Card is a decent choice for entrepreneurs and business owners who spend heavily within the bonus categories and can use Amex’s travel partners.
-This is a great card if you have a medium-sized travel budget and you don’t want major benefits.
+The American Express Business Gold Card is a nice option for entrepreneurs and business owners who spend heavily within the bonus categories and can benefit from Amex’s transfer partners.
+It is a great charge card for businesses with medium-sized travel budgets.
+It is also nice for business owners who are more focused on earning points than realizing value from travel benefits.

 Apply Today: American Express Business Gold Card